DIVERSITY AND EVOLUTION [TOPIC GUIDE]

 - Genetic drift, gene flow, natural selection and non-random mating DON’T create alleles.
 Mutations do.
 The 4 mechanisms only serve to change the allele frequencies.

 - Isolated land mass doesn’t automatically imply allopatric speciation.
-These type of questions often highlight an organism in the scenario such as fishes for example that must be considered too!
+These type of questions often highlight an organism in the scenario such as fishes for example where it doesn’t apply!

 - Examiners like to use non-standard terms in questions pertaining to this topic.
 Don’t memorize them!
 Instead, correlate them to concepts you have learnt.

-- You can also REGISTER for my H2 BIO tuition if you need help for this topic or the subject
+- You can also register for my H2 BIO crash courses to get ready for exams.
+Here’s the SCHEDULE.